Jose Gabriel del Rosario Brochero: Legacy

-Sainthood
+Veneration

 Diocesan process and beatification

 The cause of beatification commenced on 17 March 1967 under Pope Paul VI in Argentina which gave him the title Servant of God; the actual process started in 1968 which saw the gathering of both documents and witness testimonies that pertained to his life and virtues.
-The Positio was submitted to Rome in 1997 in order for the Congregation for the Causes of Saints to further evaluate the cause to determine whether or not it should proceed.
+The positio was submitted to Rome in 1997 in order for the Congregation for the Causes of Saints for further evaluation.

-Pope John Paul II recognized that the late priest lived a life of heroic virtue and named him to be Venerable on 19 April 2004.
-Pope Benedict XVI approved a miracle attributed to his intercession on 20 December 2012 which would allow for his beatification to take place.
+Pope John Paul II recognized that Brochero lived a life of heroic virtue and named him to be venerable on 19 April 2004.
+Pope Benedict XVI approved a miracle attributed to Brochero's intercession on 20 December 2012 which would allow for his beatification to take place.
 The miracle involved Nicolas Flores who was in a vegetative state after a severe car crash at the age of thirteen and was cured through the intercession of Brochero.

-Cardinal Angelo Amato – on behalf of Pope Francis – presided over the beatification in Argentina on 14 September 2013 and announced his feast would be celebrated on an annual basis on 16 March.
+Cardinal Angelo Amato presided over the beatification in Argentina on 14 September 2013 and announced Brochero's feast would be celebrated on 16 March.

 Pope Francis – in his Angelus address on 15 September to mark the occasion – praised Brochero for his open heart to all and stated that "he knew the love of Jesus.
 He let his heart be touched by the mercy of God" which he extended to all people.
 The pope also said that Brochero was a man who "dedicated himself entirely to his flock" in order to evangelize to them and that the needs of the people came first as his sole focus.

 Second miracle

 It was suggested that Pope Francis could preside over the canonization in Cordoba in July 2016 during a possible apostolic visit to Argentina, though it would be celebrated in Rome if the visit did not go ahead.
 Since the pontiff's visit was rescheduled, the canonization would not take place in Argentina as was expected but would take place in Rome when it would be approved.

 The diocesan process for the second miracle – the healing of a girl – commenced on 16 July 2014 and concluded its business on 25 March 2015; the process received the formal decree of ratification on 28 March 2015.
 The miracle proceeded to the Medical Board in Rome on 10 September 2015 and was approved and theologians also approved the miracle on 3 November 2015.
 The congregation met to discuss the cause on 12 January 2016 and received its full approval.

 Pope Francis approved the second miracle attributed to Brochero on 21 January 2016 and confirmed the date of the late priest's canonization at a gathering of cardinals to be held on 15 March 2016; Brochero was canonized as a saint of the Roman Catholic Church on 16 October 2016 in Saint Peter's Square.

-The postulator at the time of the canonization was Dr. Silvia Mónica Correale.
+The postulator at the time of the canonization was Silvia Mónica Correale.